Granny Flat Estimator NSW | Cost Planning Guide

-This tool is for early planning only.
-Accurate pricing depends on site conditions, services, approvals, access, slope, external works and the final scope confirmed for your project.
+This granny flat cost guide is for early planning only.
+Project-specific granny flat cost NSW pricing depends on site conditions, services, approvals, access, slope, external works and the final scope confirmed for your project.

 This page helps owners and investors compare rough early-stage budgets for granny flat projects in NSW before requesting a project-specific quote.